folio-org/folio-org.github.io/guidelines/contributing.md

 request" button under the comment box.

-If your pull request is instead to seek feedback, then say in the description that it is not yet ready to merge.
+If your pull request is instead to seek feedback, then say in the description and title that it is not yet ready to merge.
 Describe the items for which you want assistance.

-After the pull request is created, assign it to someone else.
+After the pull request is created, add yourself as the first assignee.
-Alternatively leave it for someone to pick up.
+Some repositories have explicit "code owners" which will be automatically invited to review.
+If needed, then invite other specific reviewers.

+TODO: Briefly describe, and link to upcoming "Pull request code review" section.

 ### Merging pull requests

-When someone has assigned a pull request to you, check out the branch, and look at the git log, and the code, and decide whether all is good.
+When someone has assigned a pull request to you or requested your review, check out the branch, and look at the git log, and the code, and decide whether all is good.
 You can also look at the commit messages and code changes in GitHub.

+Consider the items in the relevant [Pull requests checklists](/guidelines/pull-requests-checklists/).

 If there are small details, you can fix them yourself, commit and push to the branch.
-Do not copy & paste the content as this loses the commit history that contains the attribution required by the Apache License and is used for the [merge check](https://git-scm.com/book/en/v2/Git-Branching-Branch-Management) of the `git branch` command; if needed create a new branch from pull request's branch.
+Do not copy-and-paste the content as this loses the commit history that contains the attribution required by the Apache License and is used for the [merge check](https://git-scm.com/book/en/v2/Git-Branching-Branch-Management) of the `git branch` command; if needed create a new branch from pull request's branch.